TirendazAcademy/Hands-on-Data-Science-with-GCP/README.md

 A subscriber is different from a subscription.
 Each subscription can have one or many subscribers.
 The idea of having multiple subscribers in a subscription is to split the loads.
 For example, for one subscription that has two subscribers, the two subscribers will get partial messages from the subscription.

+## 🔥 Data Studio

+Data Studio is a fully managed tool on the cloud.
+This means that you can literally start developing your report, visualizing charts, sharing the report, and more without leaving your browser.

+## 🔥 Looker Studio

+Looker Studio is a free, self-service business intelligence platform that lets users build and consume data visualizations, dashboards, and reports.
+With Looker Studio, you can connect to your data, create visualizations, and share your insights with others.

 ## ▶ Youtube videos about GCP

 - [Regression Analysis with BigQuery](https://youtu.be/77RJwtjkIA0)